betalantz/intro_instances_properties/script.md

 end
 ```
-Now `initialize` receives a value we'll locally call `name`, and we can assign that value to the instance variable `@name`
+- Now `initialize` receives a value we'll locally call `name`, and we can assign that value to the instance variable `@name`
-Since `initialize` is an instance method, we have access to instance variables, like `@name` and I can cast the local variable into the instance variable, which I know can then be read.
+- Since `initialize` is an instance method, we have access to instance variables, like `@name` and I can cast the local variable into the instance variable, which I know can then be read.
-I know that `@name` is available because I've given `attr_reader` the symbol `:name` so according to Ruby conventions, I know there is already a reader method which exposes an instance variable `@name`
+- I know that `@name` is available because I've given `attr_reader` the symbol `:name` so according to Ruby conventions, I know there is already a reader method which exposes an instance variable `@name`
 ```ruby
 def name
     @name
 end
 ```
-So when I write my initialize method, I hook into these conventions, and should get my desired behavior
+- So when I write my initialize method, I hook into these conventions, and should get my desired behavior

 _demo in irb_
 ```ruby
 fido = Dog.new #=> opposite ArgumentError
 ```
-Now I get the opposite type of error as before
+- Now I get the opposite type of error as before
-Because I gave  `initialize` and argument, I _must_ invoke the constructor with the same number of arguments (we call `Dog.new` a constructor because it constructs new objects for us)
+- Because I gave  `initialize` and argument, I _must_ invoke the *constructor* with the same number of arguments (we call `Dog.new` a constructor because it constructs new objects for us)
-So I can no longer create a dog without supplying a name for a dog
+- So I can no longer create a dog without supplying a name for a dog
 ```ruby
 fido = Dog.new("Fido")
 fido.name
 fido.name = "Rover" #=> NoMethod Error
 ```
-So that's `initialize`
+- So that's `initialize`
-and we commonly use intialize to set properties on an object that we *don't* want to be able to change later in the object's lifecycle
+- we commonly use intialize to set properties on an object that we *don't* want to be able to change later in the object's lifecycle
-in that sense, `initialize` can be thought of as a single-use setter/writer, invoked upon object instantiation
+- in that sense, `initialize` can be thought of as a single-use setter/writer, invoked upon object instantiation

+_[I think it would be ok to end here if short on time; the following information is supplemental]_

-But we can also set properties not passed in through the constructor
+- We can also set properties not passed in through the constructor

+_005_initialize.rb_
 ```ruby
 class Dog